The Demographic Transition Revisited:

 continues to rise, their distribution as to country of origin

-chain migration of relatives exempt from the statutory ceiling
+migration of relatives exempt from the statutory ceiling on visas.

-on visas.
-It also reflects the greater ease of immigrating when
+It also reflects the greater ease of immigrating when information on

 services is readily available within a network where some members